 - polyarteritis nodosa

-- Kawasaki syndrome (mucocutaneous lymph node syndrome)
+- Kawasaki disease, or mucocutaneous lymph node syndrome

-- Wegener’s granulomatosis
+- granulomatosis with polyangiitis

 You might notice initial symptoms on your own without a medical test.
 These include:

 Other early symptoms are only detectable through a blood test.
 These include leukocytosis, which involves having a high number of white blood cells (WBCs) and anemia.